infominer33/infominer33.github.io/_pages/index.md

 * [A Mobile-First Web Development Agency](https://www.csbtechemporium.com/mobile-first-web-development/)
   [![](https://imgur.com/sHa81Fdl.png)](https://www.csbtechemporium.com/mobile-first-web-development/)

-ISO clients Who Want Bitcoin-Related Content.
+ISO Clients Who Want Bitcoin-Related Content.
 ---------------------------------------------

 One project I'm hoping to find a buyer for is a series of articles on the history leading to Bitcoin.